 A Job must be paused before it can be cancelled.
 A paused Job can be resumed and continues processing the records that have not been processed yet.

-If cancelling a large job (more than 10 million records), please pause the job and reach out to MessageGears support.
-If help is needed in pausing a job, contact the MessageGears support.
-Always provide the RequestID for a Job when reaching out to support for quick help.
+If cancelling a large job (more than 10 million records), please pause the job and reach out to MessageGears support at email@example.com.
+You should also reach out to MessageGears support if help is needed in pausing a job, and remember to always provide the RequestID for a Job when reaching out to support for quick help.

 Deleting a Job